SchemaSmith Documentation

 3. Parent directories (walks up to the root)

-If the license is not found, Ask Forge will exit with an error.
-For most Windows installations, placing SchemaSmith License.lic in the install directory (C:\Program Files\SchemaSmith\ForgeBarrett\) is the simplest option.
+If no license is found, Ask Forge exits with an error.
+For most Windows installations, placing SchemaSmith License.lic in the install directory (C:\Program Files\SchemaSmith\SchemaSmith\) is the simplest option.

 First Run